zulip/zulip/templates/zerver/help/include/add-a-wide-logo.md

 {!cloud-standard-only.md!}

-You can customize the logo users see in the upper left corner of the Zulip app.
+You can customize the logo users see in the top left corner of the Zulip app.
 For best results make sure your logo has a transparent background, and trim any bordering whitespace.
 To upload a logo: